 Planning for more compact, efficient developments reduces stress on expanding the grid

 Keep Charleston Beautiful provides education to City neighborhood and community groups and reducing, reusing and recycling.

 If you are interested in having a representative come talk to your group about ways that everyone can improve our community’s quality of life through litter prevention, recycling and property standards.
 Clean City Clara is Keep Charleston Beautiful’s pelican mascot who teaches kindergarten through 2nd graders in Charleston County school-based programs the importance of recycling.

-City Council passed a resolution on Earth Day of 2008 requiring recycling by all City staff including paper and co-mingled items- aluminum, glass and plastics #1 and #2 and printer cartridges.
+City Council passed a resolution in honor of Earth Day 2008 and reaffirmed this by passing a similar Earth Day resolution in 2020 requiring recycling by all City staff including paper and co-mingled items- aluminum, glass and plastics #1 and #2 and printer cartridges.

 As part of this same resolution, they require the use of recycled paper for all routine copier use.

 Many on City staff are going further by